 Grease Trap Requirements

 The City of Wichita requires grease interceptor installations in food establishment sewer discharge lines.
 The approved ordinance requirements include:

 - All new food service establishments must install an interceptor prior to connecting to the sanitary sewer system.

-- Implementation of a grease interceptor inspection and maintenance program.
+- Implementation of a grease interceptor inspector and maintenance program.

 - Existing restaurants without an approved grease interceptor must pay a monthly fee to recover grease removal costs incurred by the City.
 If it is found that an existing facility causes significant grease discharges, the facility is required to install, operate and maintain an approved grease interceptor.

 For more information regarding the City's Food Grease control program, contact the Environmental Health Office - 268-8351.

 Some facilities have contaminated groundwater which must be treated and discharged.
 The City prefers that these businesses seek other alternatives than the sanitary sewer to discharge the groundwater.
 However, as a temporary measure, the City may accept the treated groundwater if it meets Pretreatment Discharge Standards and capacity is available in the sanitary sewer.
 The discharge period is limited to a maximum five year term with annual permit renewals required.
 The business is required to monitor the discharge to assure that it meets pretreatment requirements.
 For Permit monitoring and fee requirements, contact the Pretreatment Office.

 Every day the Sewage Treatment Laboratory analyzes over 50 samples collected by various processes at the four wastewater facilities to assure that the plants are operating in full compliance with regulatory discharge requirements.
 The rivers and streams that receive the plants effluent discharges are also monitored.
 The laboratory must meet stringent laboratory certification criteria, and by doing so is certified by the National Environmental Laboratory Accreditation Program.